2023 Plumpang oil depot fire: Aftermath

 Tens of burn victims were evacuated to nearby hospitals.
 By 23:00 local time, 17 people had been confirmed killed, including two children, with over fifty injured.
 This was later revised down to 13 killed as of the following day, with three children among the killed.
 A further four bodies were found in Saturday morning in the ruins, increasing the death toll to 17.
 The death toll was updated to 19 the following day, with another 3 teenagers still missing.
 Around 600 people were evacuated overnight to the North Jakarta mayoral office and nearby public buildings.
+By 24 March, as more victims in hospitals succumbed to injuries, the death toll had risen to 33.

 Fueling operations resumed at the depot by 04:00 local time the following day.
 Pertamina utilized several other fuel depots in Greater Jakarta to make up for the disruption at Plumpang.
 State-owned enterprises minister Erick Thohir stated his intent to relocate the residents living close to the facility.
 President Joko Widodo visited an evacuee camp on 5 March, and floated the options of either relocating nearby residents or to move the Pertamina depot to a reclaimed island.